mrvollger/k-mer-variant-phasing/README.md

 ## Install

 Please start by installing [pixi](https://pixi.sh/latest/) which handles the environment of this Snakemake workflow.
+You also must have `apptainer` available in your path/system.

 You can then install the `pixi` environment by cloning this repository and running: